Taking Care of the Tanglewood Family During COVID-19

 - What’s the difference?

 Nursing homes are medical facilities that provide skilled care for illnesses and require a medical director on staff.
 Our assisted living residences, on the other hand, are built on a social model of living.
-While some of our residents may be limited in some physical or mental capacity, they do not require daily medical care.
+While some of our residents may be limited in some physical or mental capacity, they do not require daily skilled services.
 In short, our assisted living residences are places where people can thrive in vibrant, social settings.

 - We are social distancing.